 Employees can create impressive social media profiles to showcase their ability, connections, and interest.

 You can achieve professional autonomy by creating a brand that proves your value and worth as an expert.
-A strong professional can be part of a strong team to make a strong company.
+And strong professional can be part of a strong team to make a stronger company.